What is a teaching portfolio?

-- A reflection of your work in a structured manner;
+- a reflection of your work in a structured manner;

-- A process of self-evaluation and goal setting; and
+- a process of self-evaluation and goal setting; and

-- A method to teaching enhancement in which you can gauge successes, opportunities for improvement, and means for fulfilment.
+- a method to teaching enhancement in which you can gauge successes, opportunities for improvement, and means for fulfilment.

-Six steps are involved in preparing a teaching portfolio:
+Seven steps are involved in preparing a teaching portfolio:

 - Clarify your responsibilities (teaching, scholarship, curriculum development, community engagement, and administration associated with teaching).
 Remember, however, that evidence can be used for different purposes at different times.